AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Methodology: Execution-Centric Auto-Tuning and Double Screening Methodology: Execution-Centric Auto-Tuning and Double Screening

-All reported performance metrics in Section~6 are computed from the resulting \(\{r^{\mathrm{net}}_t\}\) series unless otherwise stated.
+All reported performance metrics in the empirical section are computed from the resulting \(\{r^{\mathrm{net}}_t\}\) series unless stated otherwise.

-The double-screening protocol consists of two parallel validation streams applied to a fixed pool of Stage~I candidates; there is no further re-optimization in this stage:
+Stage~II applies two validation streams to a fixed pool of Stage~I candidates; there is no additional re-optimization in this phase.

-Held-Out Window Robustness: To test for temporal stability, the performance of each candidate parameter set is re-evaluated across multiple, overlapping rolling windows of fixed length (2000 bars in our case study, stepped forward by 500 bars) that are held out from the Stage I optimization but may be reused within Stage II.
-This process is distinct from a traditional walk-forward optimization, as we do not re-train on each window; rather, we apply the same fixed parameter set to different time periods to assess its consistency.
+\textbf{Held-out window robustness.} Each candidate is re-evaluated across multiple overlapping rolling windows of fixed length (2,000 bars in the BTC case study, stepped forward by 500 bars) that are held out from Stage~I optimization but may be reused within Stage~II.
+This differs from classical walk-forward optimization because the parameter set is not re-trained on each window; instead, the same fixed configuration is applied repeatedly to assess temporal stability.

-Cost Scenario Robustness: The same parameter sets are re-evaluated under a bounded set of cost-mis-specification profiles.
-In the current implementation, this stream has two components.
-First, for stable-candidate filtering we use a discrete sensitivity grid that varies taker fees and funding multipliers (taker\_bps \(\in \{3,4,6\}\) and \(\mathrm{fund\_mult}\in\{0.5,1.0,1.5\}\)), producing scenario-aggregated monthly and drawdown summaries for each candidate.
-This grid intentionally includes both optimistic and pessimistic perturbations around a conservative baseline to make cost sensitivity explicit.
-Second, as an additional stress test on selected configurations, we report pessimistic-cost scaling scenarios that multiply transaction-related costs (fees and slippage) by fixed factors (e.g., \(2\times\) and \(3\times\)), together with a funding-off stress.
-These stress tests probe the sensitivity of conclusions to increased market friction while keeping the execution semantics fixed.
+\textbf{Cost-scenario robustness.} The same parameter sets are re-evaluated under a bounded set of cost-mis-specification profiles.
+For stable-candidate filtering, the framework uses a discrete sensitivity grid that varies taker fees and funding multipliers \((\mathrm{taker\_bps}\in\{3,4,6\}\) and \(\mathrm{fund\_mult}\in\{0.5,1.0,1.5\})\), producing scenario-aggregated monthly and drawdown summaries for each candidate.
+This grid includes both optimistic and pessimistic perturbations around a conservative baseline to make cost sensitivity explicit.
+As an additional stress test on selected configurations, pessimistic-cost scaling scenarios are also reported that multiply transaction-related costs by fixed factors (for example, \(2\times\) and \(3\times\)) together with a funding-off stress.